 - 1. Samples to be used within 5 days may be stored at 4°C, otherwise samples must be stored at -20°C (≤1 month) or -80°C (≤2 months) to avoid loss of bioactivity and contamination. - 2.
-Sample hemolysis will influence the result, so hemolytic specimen should not be detected. - 3.
-When performing the assay, bring samples to room temperature.
+Sample hemolysis will influence the result, so hemolytic specimen should not be used. - 3.
+When performing the assay, bring samples to room temperature. - 4.
+It is highly recommended to use serum instead of plasma for the detection based on quantity of our in-house data.